Nizampet: Transport

-Nizampet is connected by the Telangana State Road Transport Corporation, which runs Bus 231M (which runs every hour like 3.15 PM, 4.15 PM) that connects to Secunderabad and some others to Hyderabad.
+Nizampet is connected by the Telangana State Road Transport Corporation, which runs Bus 231M (which runs every hour like 3:15 pm, 4:15 pm) that connects to Secunderabad and some others to Hyderabad.
 10N runs from Sec'bad station to Nizampet Village and Nizampet Junction to Bachupally.
 The 287N connects Koti and Nizampet.
 The closest two Hyderabad Multi-Modal Transport System stations are at the Hitech City Railway Station in Kukatpally Housing Board and the Hafeezpet Station.
 A proposed metro terminal and Intercity bus terminus at Bachupally are in proximity of Nizampet.
-The 195 route runs every 30 min from Bachupally-Waverock, Manikonda via Nizampet Village, JNTU, Hitech City, Infosys, wipro, DLF connects most of the IT corridor.
+The 195 route runs every 30 minutes from Bachupally-Waverock, Manikonda via Nizampet Village, JNTU, Hitech City, Infosys, Wipro, DLF connects most of the IT corridor.